7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

-# Azure Administrator - Virtual Networking
+# Azure Administration - Virtual Networking

 Virtual Networks consist of one of more Address Space(s) available IP ranges that are typically from RFC 1918, but not exclusively, which are allocating for you use within your VNet